Once the extensions has been installed and enabled, there should be a new side tab in the shader editor

 Click on Fetch and Create Material

 .
 Wait for the material to be fetched - depending on the resolution and your connection, it should take anywhere from 5s to 1mn.
 You'll then be able to select the material from the dropdown.
-It set up the color texture, the roughness, and the normal map.
+It sets up color, metalness, roughness, normal map, displacement, and a mapping node.

 Note that downloads are cached to <home>/.cache/ambientcg